-We get a lot of questions about how organizations could access private foundations that operate on a “by invitation only” funding model.
-It is quite common for private/family foundations to pre-select organizations they are interested in supporting.
+Nonprofits always ask about accessing private foundations operating on a “by invitation only” funding model.
+It is common for private/family foundations to pre-select organizations they are interested in supporting.

-1. Research the prospective foundation and pay special attention to the following information that can be found in their 990-PF:
+1. Research the foundation and pay special attention to key information in their 990-PF:

 - Who have they supported in the past (and at what level)?